-- a) Matching letters to sounds

-- b) Formation of words using learned sounds

-- c) Clapping sounds/syllables in words and sentences

-3.4 Brainwrite and discuss orally ways in which you can to integrate GESI, ICT, and 21st century skills into their lessons (NTS 2e, 2f, 3f, 3g and 3j).
+- a) Matching letters to sounds - b) Formation of words using learned sounds - c) Clapping sounds/syllables in words and sentences - 3.4 Brainwrite and discuss orally ways in which you can to integrate GESI, ICT, and 21st century skills into their lessons (NTS 2e, 2f, 3f, 3g and 3j).

-- a) GESI:

-- i.
-Use topsy-turvy strategy to get learners to perform activities that are usually stereotyped, for instance, males cooking, females doing carpentry, etc.

-- ii. mixed-gender/ability groupings (where possible).

-- b) ICT:

-- i.
-Asking learners to surf Open Educational Resources (OERs) and other Internet sources

-- ii.
-Use of PowerPoint presentations

-- c) 21st Century Skills:

-- i.
-The use of mixed gender/ability groups

-- to develop collaborative skills - ii.
-Surfing OERs and other Internet sources to develop life-long learning skills and digital literacy skills - 3.5 Using whole group discussion, ask teachers to identify possible barriers to the teaching and learning of the concept of literacy in TVET (NTS 2e, 2f and 3m).
+- a) GESI: - Use topsy-turvy strategy to get learners to perform activities that are usually stereotyped, for instance, males cooking, females doing carpentry, etc. - ii. mixed-gender/ability groupings (where possible). - b) ICT: - Asking learners to surf Open Educational Resources (OERs) and other Internet sources - ii.
+Use of PowerPoint presentations - c) 21st Century Skills: - The use of mixed gender/ability groups to develop collaborative skills - Surfing OERs and other Internet sources to develop life-long learning skills and digital literacy skills - 3.5 Identify and discuss possible barriers to the teaching and learning of the concept of literacy in TVET (NTS 2e, 2f and 3m).